-Figure X: Diagram to show how the placing of chargepoints and dedicated EV bays can restrict or maximise access in a car park island bay layout.
+Figure 7: Diagram to show how the placing of chargepoints and dedicated EV bays can restrict or maximise access in a car park island bay layout.
 Not to scale.
-(Source: Local Authority Guidance - Positioning chargepoints.pdf (energysavingtrust.org.uk)) INSERT IMAGES FROM WITHIN DISTRICT OF WELL LOCATED EV CHARGEPOINTS IN CAR PARKS
+(Source: Local Authority Guidance - Positioning chargepoints.pdf (energysavingtrust.org.uk))

-On-street
+On-street36

-- When considering the potential for on-street EVCP's early engagement should take place with Lancashire County Council as Highways Authority.
-A clear footway width of 1.5m is required for a wheelchair user and a pedestrian to pass side-by-side (check latest guidance for most up-to-date information available). - EVCP's should not be located at the back of a pavement or wall-mounted where this would require cables to stretch across a pavement because this would create a trip hazard - Avoid locating EVCP's where the pavement space is already restricted by other street furniture, such as road signs, feeder pillars or bike racks to avoid street clutter.
-Careful consideration should be given to the impact the EVCP would have upon the streetscape, and where appropriate, particularly the impact upon the historic environment (for example Conservation Areas)
+- 4.15 When considering the potential for on-street EVCP's early engagement should take place with Lancashire County Council as Highways Authority.
+A clear footway width of 1.5m is required for a wheelchair user and a pedestrian to pass side-by-side (check latest guidance for most up-to-date information available)37. - 4.16 EVCP's should not be located at the back of a pavement or wall-mounted where this would require cables to stretch across a pavement because this would create a trip hazard - 4.17 Avoid locating EVCP's where the pavement space is already restricted by other street furniture, such as road signs, feeder pillars or bike racks to avoid street clutter.
+Careful consideration should be given to the impact the EVCP would have upon the streetscape, and where appropriate, particularly the impact upon the historic environment (for example Conservation Areas) - 4.18 An alternative option would be to place the EVCP on a 'kerb build out' ('plinth') between the parked vehicles, protected by barriers, to avoid reducing space for pedestrians.
+However, this approach would reduce the space available for car parking. - 4.20 Existing features within the vicinity also need to be taken into account.
+For example, trees, as emphasised in the revised wording of policy DM45.
+Trees have the potential to impact upon EVCP's, both the above ground impacts such as sap dropping onto the devices and the potential below ground impacts of the roots.
+Trees also require general maintenance such as pruning and so the EVCP should not obstruct this.
+Car park ponding (pools of surface water accumulating in dips of car parks) can be a cause for concern for EV users, with concerns surrounding potential for electrification (although not possible).
+Therefore, when installing EVCP's car park levels should be assessed to avoid this happening.